 Why could Jacob not have been blessed to live out his last and best years in the Land of Israel?
 What lessons can we derive from this today?

-The answer to this question is contained in the answer to the greatest question of them all: Why are we here?
+The answer to this question is contained in the answer to the greatest question of them all: Why are we here and where are we headed?